eugeniogz/eugeniogz.github.io/Crônicas/organizar-a-vida-a-arte-do-leve-participar.md

 ---
 layout: default
-title: Organizar a vida: a arte do leve participar
+title: "Organizar a vida: a arte do leve participar"
 ---

 ## Organizar a vida: a arte do leve participar